HelloAllan/homebrew-tap/README.md

-# homebrew-tools
+# homebrew-tap
-A collection of useful tools
+A collection of useful tools via homebrew